By Carla Olivo, USMC Spouse

 Then there is the actual move, the unpacking, figuring out where everything goes, learning about your new location.
 For kids, a PCS summer can put them in friend limbo, especially if you live off base.
 Your new neighbors may already be busy with summer camps and vacations.
 And kids without friends often end up B-O-R-E-D! (insert slow eye roll here!)

 I’ll admit after the intense emotions of a PCS (we rarely have a smooth one), I’m not ready or willing to entertain my kids.
 But short of locking them in their new rooms all day, I have come up with some ideas to keep them busy and keep the whining and boredom to a minimum.
+So, what can a kid do when they are bored?
 Here are 9 ways to hold off summer boredom and not hurt anyone in the process!

 #1 Get Creative

 Plant a garden, bake a cake, or do some crafts.
 Depending on the ages of your kids, you may be able to get them started on one of these projects and then let them go at it on their own.
 Or you can start your own DIY project and let them help.
 Check out Pinterest for ideas and let the kids pick out projects to decorate their new rooms.

 Unpack the kids’ bikes, skateboards or scooters and walk your neighborhood.
 Depending on where you are stationed, do this early in the day to avoid the summer heat.
 This is a great way to meet new neighbors if they haven’t skipped town yet for a vacation.
 This helps to burn energy for the kids and counts as exercise for the adults.